 Always use the recommended amount of salt to generate the solution and, if using Toucan Eco III, make sure it’s fully dissolved by stirring the solution seven or eight times.

 The only consumable other than tap water and low voltage electricity is salt.
-Toucan Eco III uses 2g of table salt per litre and 1g per litre for the larger models.
+Toucan Eco Worktop uses 2g of table salt per litre and 1g per litre for the larger models.
 To give you an idea about the ongoing costs, 10kg of salt costing around £10 would make 10,000 litres of solution.

 Not specifically, but it is never a good idea to mix solutions without understanding the potential reactions.
 Please just use the solution undiluted by instelf.